 - Waddington All Saints Academy manages access to content across its systems for all users and on all devices using the academy's internet provision.
 The filtering provided meets the standards defined in the DfE Filtering standards for schools and colleges and the guidance provided in the UK Safer Internet Centre Appropriate filtering. - illegal content (e.g., child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation URL list and the police assessed list of unlawful terrorist content, produced on behalf of the Home Office.
-Content lists are regularly updated - there are established and effective routes for users to report inappropriate content, recognising that no system can be 100% effective - there is a clear process in place to deal with, and log, requests/approvals for filtering changes
+Content lists are regularly updated - there are established and effective routes for users to report inappropriate content, recognising that no system can be 100% effective

-- filtering logs are regularly reviewed and alert the Designated Safeguarding Lead to breaches of the filtering policy, which are then acted upon. - our academy has (if possible) provided enhanced/differentiated user-level filtering (allowing different filtering levels for different abilities/ages/stages and different groups of users: staff/learners, etc.) - younger learners will use child friendly/age-appropriate search engines e.g. SWGfL Swiggle the academy has a mobile phone statement (appendix C2) and where personal mobile devices have internet access through the academy network, content is managed in ways that are consistent with policy and practice. - access to content through non-browser services (e.g. apps and other mobile technologies) is managed in ways that are consistent with policy and practice.
+- there is a clear process in place to deal with, and log, requests/approvals for filtering changes (see Appendix for more details). - filtering logs are regularly reviewed and alert the Designated Safeguarding Lead to breaches of the filtering policy, which are then acted upon. - our academy has (if possible) provided enhanced/differentiated user-level filtering (allowing different filtering levels for different abilities/ages/stages and different groups of users: staff/learners, etc.) - younger learners will use child friendly/age-appropriate search engines e.g. SWGfL Swiggle the academy has a mobile phone statement (appendix C2) and where personal mobile devices have internet access through the academy network, content is managed in ways that are consistent with policy and practice. - access to content through non-browser services (e.g. apps and other mobile technologies) is managed in ways that are consistent with policy and practice. - Websites using the new ECH (Encrypted Client Hello) standard are monitored through filtering that is installed on the device.
+Devices which are accessing the academies internet through a BYOD/Captive portal must install security certificates to ensure adequate filtering is in place.
+L.E.A.D.
+IT Services team will provide this certificate per school and support the rollout on request.